 Winter camping can be a fun adventure as long as you are prepared.
 After all, if young boy scouts can do it and have a great time, it’s definitely worth trying at least once!
 Preparation is key.
 Here are things to help you prepare for a weekend in the glistening snow and cool mountain air.

-1. Be sure that the trailer is well insulated and rated for Canadian winter temperatures.
-Talk to a trailer dealership to confirm find out if a trailer can handle winter camping or what the cost would be to add those features.
+- Be sure that the trailer is well insulated and rated for Canadian winter temperatures.
+Talk to a trailer dealership to confirm and find out if a trailer can handle winter camping or what the cost would be to add those features.

 Tent Camping in the Winter

-2. Be sure to have a high-quality tent that can withstand a night or two of snowfall.
-The stories of campers waking up to a tent that has caved in from the weight of snow are real, and while it may provide laughs later, the reality is that the scenario is not a fun one to endure in the moment.
+- Be sure to have a high-quality tent that can withstand a night or two of snowfall.
+The stories of winter campers waking up to a tent that has caved in from the weight of snow are real, and while it may provide laughs later, the reality is that the scenario is not a fun one to endure at the moment.
 Bring extra tent poles and a patch kit just to be on the safe side.

 Warm clothing is a must.
 And bring extras in case something gets wet or extra layers are needed.
 Wool socks will keep your feet warm, and waterproof and well-insulated boots will keep your feet dry.
 There is nothing worse than wet clothing in -20 weather!
 Wear layers.
 That way if you get warm while hiking or the sun comes out, you can take off a layer under your coat.